 Or buy organic, free-range produce and shop small, local farms where possible

-However if cutting out meat isn’t an option for you, for whatever reason, switching to organic, free-range produce from small local farms could be the better option.
+However, if cutting out meat isn’t an option for you, for whatever reason, switching to organic, free-range produce from small local farms could be the better option for how to make Christmas more eco friendly.
 And perhaps have a couple of meat free days AFTER Christmas to make up for it?

 Cut down on food waste